jlitewka99/apiSpotiMatch/README.md

 ### Subscribing to queue

 When connected you can subscribe to your queue via `/user/{UserID}/queue/messages`
 You can obtain UserID via `GET /me` endpoint.
-You don't need to pass Bearer token once you were verified in Initial connection.

 Example: